mfaddo/Anti-Curroption-Layer-simple-implementation/README.md

 befor starting let's define a business use case for using ACL. <br/>

 ## Business Use Case :
-let's say we have an e-commerce and we are working on Order module, for order context we need to deal with product context which provided be 3rd party system.<br/>
+let's say we have an e-commerce and we are working on Order module, for order context we need to deal with product context which provided by 3rd party system.<br/>
 Here it comes the value of ACL in order to depend on 3rd party context , ACL decouple the dependency from our domain. <br/>

 ## Building Blocks for ACL :